 Paragraph 14 of Schedule 24 permits HMRC to suspend all or part of a careless inaccuracy penalty for a period not exceeding two years.
 The mechanic is HMRC discretion plus written notice, subject to FTT appeal.
 Three operational points.

 First, suspension is available only for careless inaccuracies.
-Deliberate-but-not-concealed and deliberate-and-concealed penalties cannot be suspended under paragraph 14, regardless of how co-operative the landlord is or how high the quality of disclosure.
-This is one of the practical reasons landlords work to argue band classification down to careless wherever the evidence permits.
+Deliberate-but-not-concealed and deliberate-and-concealed penalties cannot be suspended under paragraph 14, however co-operative you are or however high the quality of your disclosure.
+That is one of the practical reasons to argue the band down to careless wherever the evidence permits.

-Second, HMRC must set at least one specific suspension condition that would help the landlord avoid becoming liable to a further careless inaccuracy penalty (per HMRC's Compliance Handbook at CH83110).
-Common specific conditions include: implementing dedicated landlord accounting software for the rental business, engaging a qualified accountant to review the year-end position, or instituting a quarterly bookkeeping discipline ahead of MTD for ITSA.
-There is also a generic condition that the landlord file all returns on time during the suspension period.
+Second, HMRC must set at least one specific suspension condition that would help you avoid becoming liable to a further careless inaccuracy penalty (per HMRC's Compliance Handbook at CH83110).
+Common specific conditions include putting dedicated landlord accounting software in place for the rental business, engaging a qualified accountant to review the year-end position, or running a quarterly bookkeeping discipline ahead of MTD for ITSA.
+There is also a generic condition that you file all returns on time during the suspension period.

-Third, failure to comply with the suspension conditions triggers the suspended penalty becoming payable in full at the end of the suspension period.
-Becoming liable to a further careless inaccuracy penalty during the suspension also triggers the suspended penalty.
+Third, if you fail to meet the suspension conditions, the suspended penalty becomes payable in full at the end of the period.
+Becoming liable to a further careless inaccuracy penalty during the suspension triggers it too.

-HMRC's decision not to suspend, and any conditions HMRC chooses to impose, are appealable to the First-tier Tribunal.
-The Tribunal will consider whether the conditions are linked to avoiding future carelessness and whether they are realistically achievable.
-Conditions that do not pass these tests are vulnerable on appeal.
+HMRC's decision not to suspend, and any conditions it chooses to impose, are appealable to the First-tier Tribunal.
+The Tribunal will look at whether the conditions are linked to avoiding future carelessness and whether they are realistically achievable.
+Conditions that fail those tests are vulnerable on appeal.

 Appeal route and timing discipline

 Appeals against a Schedule 24 penalty assessment go to the First-tier Tribunal (Tax Chamber) under the Tribunals, Courts and Enforcement Act 2007 and the Tribunal Procedure (First-tier Tribunal) (Tax Chamber) Rules 2009 (SI 2009/273).
-The notice of appeal must be made within 30 days of the penalty assessment under TMA 1970 section 31A.
-This is not 60 days, despite a persistent commentary error in landlord-facing sources.
-The 30-day clock starts on the date of the penalty assessment notice, not on the date the landlord receives it (subject to limited postal-receipt arguments).
+Your notice of appeal must be made within 30 days of the penalty assessment under TMA 1970 section 31A.
+It is not 60 days, despite a persistent error in landlord-facing commentary.
+The 30-day clock starts on the date of the penalty assessment notice, not the date you receive it (subject to limited postal-receipt arguments).

-Late appeals require an application under the framework set out in Martland v HMRC [2018] UKUT 178 (covered separately under the reasonable-excuse and late-appeal pages).
-The framework is materially stricter than HMRC's pre-Martland practice, and landlords missing the 30-day window face a real risk that a late appeal will be refused regardless of the merits.
+A late appeal requires an application under the framework set out in Martland v HMRC [2018] UKUT 178.
+That framework is materially stricter than HMRC's pre-Martland practice, so if you miss the 30-day window you face a real risk that a late appeal is refused regardless of the merits.

-HMRC's alternative dispute resolution service (ADR) runs alongside the FTT route.
-ADR engagement does not pause the 30-day appeal clock, so landlords using ADR should lodge a protective notice of appeal in parallel.
+HMRC's alternative dispute resolution service (ADR) runs alongside the FTT route, but it does not pause the 30-day appeal clock.
+If you are using ADR, lodge a protective notice of appeal in parallel.

 How Schedule 24 sits alongside other landlord penalty regimes